maoschanz/drawing/INSTALL_FROM_SOURCE.md

 ## Run as flatpak with GNOME Builder (recommended)

-- Clone this repo and open it as a project with GNOME Builder
+- Clone this repo (`git clone https://github.com/maoschanz/drawing.git`)
+- Open it as a project with GNOME Builder
 - Be sure the runtime is installed
 - Run it (or export it as a `.flatpak` bundle)